chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ## Reasons for Coming to Germany

-### Question

-- Why did you decide to come to Germany for work?
+> - Why did you decide to come to Germany for work?
-- What motivated you to seek opportunities in Germany specifically?
+> - What motivated you to seek opportunities in Germany specifically?
-- What attracts you about working in the German tech industry?
+> - What attracts you about working in the German tech industry?
-- How do you see your career developing in Germany?
+> - How do you see your career developing in Germany?

-### Answer

 Well, there are a couple of main reasons.